dotnet/dotNext/docs/features/cluster/raft.md

 This section contains recommendations about implementation of your own database or distributed service based on .NEXT Cluster programming model.
 It can be K/V database, distributed UUID generator, distributed lock or anything else.

 For memory-based state machine:
-1. Derive from [MemoryBasedStateMachine](xref:DotNext.Net.Cluster.Consensus.Raft.StateMachine.SimpleStateMachine) class to implement core logic related to manipulation with state machine
+1. Implement [SimpleStateMachine](xref:DotNext.Net.Cluster.Consensus.Raft.StateMachine.SimpleStateMachine) class to implement core logic related to manipulation with state machine
     1. Override `ApplyAsync` method which contains interpretation of commands contained in log entries
     1. Override `PersistAsync` to provide serialization and persistence of in-memory state
     1. Implement `RestoreAsync` to load persistent state into the memory